forcedotcom/distributions/README.md

 distributions.ComponentModel interface class wraps these functions for all models so that they may be used conveniently elsewhere.

-The component model functions are strictly divided in to three responsibilities:
+Each component model API consist of:

+* datatypes

-* mutating state
+* state mutating functions

+* sampling functions

 * scoring functions

-* sampling functions

 State change functions should be simple and fast.
 Sampling functions consume explicit entropy sources.